czetsuya/test-speech-manager/README.md

 ## Testing

-The integration tests using Mockito can be run via maven (development-h2 profile must be use):
+The integration tests are created using Mockito and can be run via maven (development-h2 profile must be use):

 ```shell
 mvn clean test -P development-h2